Wednesday, December 31, 2025

 The FCC just handed American hams an early Christmas present.

-U.S. hams now have access to a brand-new chunk of the 60-meter band: 5351.5-5366.5 kHz.
+U.S. hams will have access to a brand-new chunk of the 60-meter band: 5351.5-5366.5 kHz.
 That’s on top of the discrete 60m channels we’ve been using up to this point.

 Here are the only caveats (and they’re pretty minor): you’ll need at least a General Class US license to use the new allocation.
 And if you’re working the new band, you’re limited to 9.15 watts ERP.